vippsas/vipps-ecom-api/vipps-ecom-api.md

     user gives up and tries to order again: It may be smart to cancel the previous order, even though the user did approve the payment.

-It is also important that the merchant's and/or partner's systems are able to to handle the peak traffic.
+It is also important that the merchant's and/or partner's systems are able to handle the peak traffic.

 See also: